 Your study of international law may take you beyond Ithaca.
 Indeed, more than 20 percent of each J.D. class spends a semester or longer abroad.

 There are many ways to incorporate an international experience into your Cornell Law education.

 You can apply to spend your fourth, fifth, or sixth semester of law school abroad.
 Note, however, you may not spend more than one semester away from the Ithaca campus.

 Semester abroad opportunities are for Cornell students only.
 We are not able to accept students from other law schools.

-The Paris Summer Institute is a five-week academic program in international and comparative law.
+The Cornell-Paris I Summer Institute is a four-week academic program in international and comparative law.
 The Institute is cosponsored by Cornell Law School and the Sorbonne Law School at the Université Paris I Panthéon-Sorbonne.